 You might have heard of scrolling effects, well launchers such as Nova Prime offer those.
 POCO also comes with a few to customise the home screen.
 Holding on the home screen shows a settings button in which we can change the transition (scrolling) effect.
 The launcher app comes with slide, crossfade, tumble, and page style effects.
 Microsoft Launcher uses the good old slide effect.

 POCO comes with some great features in the app drawer.
 The search bar is on the bottom, and it comes with multiple tabs.
 Although the main tab contains all the apps, it also categorises the drawer in communications, entertainment, photography, tools, news, personalisation, knowledge, and possibly in others depending on the apps you have.
 You can also add or delete categories in the settings.

 Furthermore, there is an option to group apps by colour.
 The feature is only visible in the main tab and touching on each colour displays that colour apps.
 The first row shows the most used and recent apps, but you can disable that in POCO settings.

 Meanwhile, Microsoft Launcher shows recent apps as well as newly installed apps.
-On the right-hand side, there is a line to select the initial.
 Microsoft Launcher may not offer categorised tabs, but it comes with hiding apps feature.
 The app comes with options to hide apps from the drawer, hide from the search results, and you can set the passcode so no one can see your hidden apps.

 POCO does not offer gesture settings, but it comes with an option to lock the phone on double-tap.
 Microsoft Launcher, on the other hand, comes with gesture features, including Android 10 ones.
 With the help of gestures, you can do many things straight on the home screen.
 Let’s cover what gestures Microsoft Launcher supports and what can we do with those gestures.